umccr/aws_parallel_cluster/README.md

 [Gridss Purple Linx CWL](working_examples/toil/gridss-purple-linx-cwl.md)

 ### Cromwell

-[Haplotype Caller WDL](working_examples/cromwell/haplotype-caller.md)
+> Please see above, a little bit of work is needed before we start using cromwell again [Haplotype Caller WDL](working_examples/cromwell/haplotype-caller.md)

 ### bcbio
 > Not this is not currently a working example due to a novel failure
+> Not currently installed in this version of the ami

 [bcbio variant calling example](working_examples/bcbio/bcbio-nextgen.md)